To keep Huntingdon Town Centre a safe and enjoyable place to be, all street activities must follow the appropriate guidelines and legislation.

 - Don’t outstay your welcome!
-Do not stay in the same place for too long – you should aim to move on to an entirely different location at least every 60 minutes
+Do not stay in the same place for too long – you should aim to move on to an entirely different location regularly

 - The indiscriminate use of amplifiers is actively discouraged – if you use an amplifier, you must control the volume so that it is audible only to passers-by in the immediate vicinity, not in adjacent shop or office premises

 - Make sure that you do not cause an obstruction in the street – keep clear of doorways, street furniture and telephone boxes, and leave space for wheelchairs and pushchairs to pass.

 - The selling of CDs/DVDs or any other merchandise is strictly forbidden, as this constitutes illegal street trading, and your goods can be seized

 If you adhere to this advice, the likelihood of complaints being made about you is greatly reduced.

 BID Huntingdon does book performers for Town Centre events.
 If you are interested in being considered, please contact [email protected]